-F1 and F1B are just generation tags.
-A Goldendoodle F1 pup has parents of two different breeds, the Golden Retriever and the Poodle.
+F1 and F1B are just Goldendoodle generation tags.
+A Goldendoodle F1 (first generation) pup has parents of two different breeds, the purebred Golden Retriever and purebred Poodle.
 In other words, it’s a hybrid dog.
 If an F1 Goldendoodle sire is mated to an F1 Goldendoodle dam, their offspring will be F2 and so on.
 However, this isn’t the usual procedure.

-F1 & F1B Goldendoodles: Size and Weight
+F1 vs F1B Goldendoodles: Size and Weight

-The adult size of both types will vary by sex and the individual animal, but F1 Doodles tend to weigh between 50 and 75 pounds.
+When comparing an F1 vs F1B Goldendoodle the adult size of both will vary by sex and the individual animal, but F1 Doodles tend to weigh between 50 and 75 pounds.
 Males are about 24 inches tall; females are around 21 inches.
-The size and weight of an F1B Doodle can vary greatly, depending on the size of the Poodle parent.
+The size and weight of an F1B Goldendoodle can vary greatly, depending on the size of the Poodle parent.

-A standard Poodle parent can produce an F1B pup that will weigh at least 51 pounds and stand over 21 inches tall.
+A standard Poodle purebred parent can produce an F1B Goldendoodle pup that will weigh at least 51 pounds and stand over 21 inches tall.
 A miniature Poodle sire will likely result in a smaller adult dog standing 17 to 20 inches tall and weighing somewhere in the 36 to 50-pound range

-Lifespan and Age Comparison
+F1 vs F1B Goldendoodles – Lifespan and Age Comparison

-Both the F1 and F1B Doodle have about the same lifespan, 10 to 15 years.
+Both the F1 Goldendoodle and F1B Goldendoodle have about the same lifespan, 10 to 15 years.
 Hybrid dogs can be expected to live longer than their purebred parents, and smaller dogs live longer than larger ones.
 Therefore, a Doodle with a miniature Poodle parent will likely live a bit longer than a Doodle with a standard Poodle parent.

-Grooming, Shedding and Allergy
+F1 & F1B Goldendoodles- Grooming, Shedding and Allergy

-The F1 hybrid dog tends to be rather hypoallergenic and is a good choice for those with allergies.
+The F1 hybrid dog tends to have a rather hypoallergenic coat and is a good choice for those with moderate to severe allergies.
 However, there is no such thing as a truly hypoallergenic dog.
 All dogs produce dander.
 These are tiny flakes of skin similar to human dandruff.
 These flakes carry proteins that can trigger an allergic response in sensitive individuals.

-When compared, the F1 Doodle will tend to shed more than an F1B.
-Both the F1 Doodle and the F1B require careful and regular grooming, but the F1B needs even more.
-The long, shaggy coat must be brushed regularly.
+When compared, the F1 Goldendoodle will tend to shed more than an F1B.
+Both the F1 Goldendoodle and the F1B Goldendoodle require careful and regular grooming, but the F1B needs even more.
+With long, wavy coats that must be brushed regularly.

 Temperament and Personality

-The Golden Retriever tends to be affable, friendly and accepting of everyone.
+The Golden Retriever tends to be affable, friendly, and accepting of everyone.
 The Poodle tends to have a nervous, high-strung personality and is often suspicious of strangers.
-However, both the F1 and F1B Doodle often have mellow, gentle, calm temperaments, in spite of the Poodle heritage.
+However, both the F1 Goldendoodle and F1B Goldendoodle often have mellow, gentle, calm temperaments, in spite of the Poodle heritage.

-That said, the F1B Doodle might show nervous traits more akin to its Poodle parent.
+That said, the F1B might show nervous traits more akin to its Poodle parent.
 It’s very hard to predict, though, exactly how the genes will express themselves in a particular dog.
 Of course, training and kindness have a heavy influence, too.